jaywagner/Civic-Hackathon-Voice-Control-IoT-For-Enabling-Paraplegics/Alexa Send Txt Messages/email-service/README.md

-To run the node component.
-For testing purposes you need to
+First you need to do:

-node mail.js
+npm install

-It also requires to set up the Google account with specific authority.
+This component requires to set up the Google account with specific authority.
 You need 'client_id' and 'client_secret' and then add to secret.json

 Go to Google API Manger -> Credentials